 What’s different this time around?

+This request was similar – but not identical – to the highly-conditioned permit for imidacloprid issued to WGHOGA in 2015.
+The 2015 permit was cancelled at the growers’ request and never used.
+There are key difference today versus when we permitted imidacloprid in 2015.
 As part of the environmental review process for the current application, we have considered and evaluated new research and analyses that were not available during the previous environmental review.

 Current proposal application process